stefanobg/GetTheColors/README.md

 Installation:
 ------------

-First install this packages to run the script:
+First install this packages to run the script, if you haven't:
 ```
 $ pip install unirest
 $ pip install selenium==2.43.0